Conic Mixed-Binary Sets: Convex Hull Characterizations and Applications: Convex hull characterization

-We refer the reader to \cite{edmonds1970polymatroid} and \cite{lovasz1983submodular} for a list of basic submodular functions as well as operations preserving submodularity.

-\begin{remark} We close this section by emphasizing that our result holds not only for a function of the form $\sqrt{\sigma+\sum_{i\in[n]}c_iz_i}$ for $z\in\{0,1\}^n$, but also for general submodular functions, such as $g(\sigma+\sum_{i\in[n]}c_iz_i)$ where $g$ is concave.
-In particular, the constant elasticity of substitution function, $\left(\sum_{i\in[n]}c_i^pz_i^p\right)^{1/p}$ for any $c\in\R^n_+$ and $p\geq 1$ is submodular, and this property will be used in Section~\ref{sec:DRO-CCP} when we consider a norm constraint in the mixed-integer conic reformulation of a distributionally robust optimization problem. \ifx\flagJournal\true \epr \fi \end{remark}

-\section{Extensions}
+\subsection{Extensions}

-Our results are applicable in the cases where the conic constraint is non-homogeneous, or the function $f(x)$ does not satisfy the nonnegativity assumption, or where we have only a partial convex hull description of the epigraph of $f(x)$ available.
+Our results are applicable in the cases where the conic constraint is non-homogeneous, or the function $f(z)$ does not satisfy the nonnegativity assumption, or where we have only a partial convex hull description of the epigraph of $f(z)$ available.

 \begin{remark}[Non-homogeneous conic constraints] Our results are still of interest when $\cS(f,\K)$ has a non-homogeneous constraint, i.e., $Ax +By+C\in \K$ for some $C\neq0$ instead of $Ax +By\in \K$.
-Indeed, by adding a new variable and an affine constraint, we can always rewrite this set using a homogeneous conic constraint.
+Indeed, by adding a new variable and an affine constraint, we can always rewrite the associated set $\cQ(\cG(f),\K)$ using a homogeneous conic constraint.
 That is,